Jileni/BOSCH-AI-Research/README.md

 Files:
 - Well presented python scripts
 - Reports of my findings
--Presentation for other teams inside the company
+- Presentation for other teams inside the company